 By bandwidth, we mean the total amount of data that a website can transfer to the users in a particular span of time.
 The higher the bandwidth, the better because it means delivering an improved web experience to the users.
 Ideally, bandwidth is made available in Gigabytes; however, many web hosting providers also offer unlimited bandwidth.

 Both HostGator vs Namecheap offer “unmetered” bandwidth through all their shared web hosting plans.
-This means they provide a set amount of bandwidth which you can use as much as you want.
+This means they provide a set amount of bandwidth that you can use as much as you want.
 You may experience a limited maximum server speed, but not the amount of data you can transfer through the servers.

 The storage space your web hosting provider offers is also an important factor to consider when choosing a hosting plan.

 With its Stellar package, Namecheap offers a disk space of 20GB SSD, followed by unmetered SSD and 50GB SSD for Stellar Plus and Stellar Business plans.
 Cloud storage is also not available with Namecheap, except with the Stellar Business plan.